matt-graham/mici/README.md

 ## References

-  1. Andersen, H.C., 1983.
+  1. <a id='andersen1983rattle'></a> Andersen, H.C., 1983.
 RATTLE: A “velocity” version of the SHAKE algorithm for molecular dynamics calculations. *Journal of Computational Physics*, 52(1), pp.24-34.
-  2. Duane, S., Kennedy, A.D., Pendleton, B.J. and Roweth, D., 1987.
+  2. <a id='duane1987hybrid'></a> Duane, S., Kennedy, A.D., Pendleton, B.J. and Roweth, D., 1987.
      Hybrid Monte Carlo. *Physics letters B*, 195(2), pp.216-222.
-  3. Mackenzie, P.B., 1989.
+  3. <a id='mackenzie1989improved'></a> Mackenzie, P.B., 1989.
 An improved hybrid Monte Carlo method.
      *Physics Letters B*, 226(3-4), pp.369-371.
-  4. Horowitz, A.M., 1991.
+  4. <a id='horowitz1991generalized'></a> Horowitz, A.M., 1991.
 A generalized guided Monte Carlo algorithm.
      *Physics Letters  B*, 268(CERN-TH-6172-91), pp.247-252.
-  5. Leimkuhler, B. and Reich, S., 1994.
+  5. <a id='leimkuhler1994symplectic'></a> Leimkuhler, B. and Reich, S., 1994.
 Symplectic integration of constrained Hamiltonian systems. *Mathematics of Computation*, 63(208), pp.589-605.
-  6. Leimkuhler, B. and Reich, S., 2004.
+  6. <a id='leimkuhler2004simulating'></a> Leimkuhler, B. and Reich, S., 2004.
 Simulating Hamiltonian dynamics (Vol. 14).
      *Cambridge University Press*.
-  7. Hartmann, C. and Schütte, C., 2005.
-A constrained hybrid Monte‐Carlo algorithm and the problem of calculating the free energy in several variables. *ZAMM ‐ Journal of Applied Mathematics and Mechanics*, 85(10), pp.700-710.
+  7. <a id='hartmann2005constrained'></a> Hartmann, C. and Schütte, C., 2005.
+A constrained hybrid Monte‐Carlo
+     algorithm and the problem of calculating the free energy in several variables. *ZAMM ‐ Journal of Applied Mathematics and Mechanics*, 85(10), pp.700-710.
-  8. Girolami, M. and Calderhead, B., 2011.
+  8. <a id='girolami2011riemann'></a> Girolami, M. and Calderhead, B., 2011.
 Riemann manifold Langevin and Hamiltonian Monte Varlo methods. *Journal of the Royal Statistical Society:
      Series B (Statistical Methodology)*, 73(2), pp.123-214.
-  9. Brubaker, M., Salzmann, M. and Urtasun, R., 2012.
+  9. <a id='brubaker2012family'></a> Brubaker, M., Salzmann, M. and Urtasun, R., 2012.
 A family of MCMC methods on implicitly defined manifolds.
 In *Artificial intelligence and statistics* (pp. 161-172).
- 10. Betancourt, M., 2013.
+ 10. <a id='betancourt2013general'></a> Betancourt, M., 2013.
 A general metric for Riemannian manifold Hamiltonian Monte Carlo.
 In *Geometric science of information* (pp. 327-334).
- 11. Hoffman, M.D. and Gelman, A., 2014.
-The No-U-turn sampler: adaptively setting path lengths in Hamiltonian Monte Carlo. *Journal of Machine Learning Research*, 15(1), pp.1593-1623.
+ 11. <a id='hoffman2014nouturn'></a> Hoffman, M.D. and Gelman, A., 2014.
+The No-U-turn sampler: adaptively
+     setting path lengths in Hamiltonian Monte Carlo. *Journal of Machine Learning Research*, 15(1), pp.1593-1623.
- 12. Shahbaba, B., Lan, S., Johnson, W.O. and Neal, R.M., 2014.
+ 12. <a id='shababa2014split'></a> Shahbaba, B., Lan, S., Johnson, W.O. and Neal, R.M., 2014.
      Split Hamiltonian Monte Carlo.
 Statistics and Computing, 24(3), pp.339-349.
- 13. Betancourt, M., 2017.
+ 13. <a id='betancourt2017conceptual'></a> Betancourt, M., 2017.
 A conceptual introduction to Hamiltonian Monte Carlo.
      *arXiv preprint arXiv:1701.02434*.
- 14. Lelièvre, T., Rousset, M. and Stoltz, G., 2018.
+ 14. <a id='lelievre2018hybrid'></a> Lelièvre, T., Rousset, M. and Stoltz, G., 2018.
 Hybrid Monte Carlo methods for sampling probability measures on submanifolds. *arXiv preprint 1807.02356*.